swcarpentry/python-novice-gapminder/episodes/09-for-loops.md

 - "A *for loop* executes commands once for each value in a collection."
 - "The first line of the `for` loop must end with a colon, and the body must be indented."
 - "A `for` loop is made up of a collection, a loop variable, and a body."
-- "Loop variables can be called anything."
+- "Loop variables can be called anything (but it is strongly advised to have a meaningful name to the looping variable)."
 - "The body of a loop can contain many statements."
 - "Use `range` to iterate over a sequence of numbers."
 - "The Accumulator pattern turns many values into one."